 - 1. The active substance PHMB (1415; 4.7) is considered as a candidate for substitution, and consequently the competent authority shall perform a comparative assessment as part of the evaluation of an application for either national or Union authorisation. - 2.
 The following recommendations and risk mitigation measures have been identified for the uses assessed.
 Authorities should consider these risk mitigation measures when authorising products, together with possible other risk mitigation measures, and decide whether these measures are applicable for the concerned product: - a.
 If an unacceptable risk is identified for professional users, safe operational procedures and appropriate organizational measures shall be established.
 Products shall be used with appropriate personal protective equipment where exposure cannot be reduced to an acceptable level by other means. - b.
-An unacceptable risk for professionals when considering surface disinfection by wiping, watering or when considering small surface disinfection by trigger spray is identified.
+An unacceptable risk for professionals when considering surface disinfection by wiping or when considering small surface disinfection by trigger spray is identified.
 If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures or by other means, these uses should not be authorised. - c.
-An unacceptable risk for the general public when considering surface disinfection by watering, wiping or mopping applications is identified.
+An unacceptable risk for non-professionals when considering surface disinfection by wiping or mopping or when considering disinfection of small objects by dipping is identified.
 If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures or by other means, these uses should not be authorised. - d.
+An unacceptable risk for the general public when considering surface disinfection by wiping or mopping is identified.
+If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures or by other means, these uses should not be authorised. - e.
 An unacceptable risk for the general public in contact with wet cleaned surface when considering small surface disinfection by impregnated wipes is identified.
-If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures, i.e. by restricting the access of the general public to dried surface only or by other means, this use should not be authorised. - e.
-An unacceptable risk for the environment when considering surface disinfection, except small surface disinfection in large scale kitchen aera using ready to use applications, is identified.
-If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures or by other means, these uses should not be authorised.
+If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures, i.e. by restricting the access of the general public to dried surface only or by other means, this use should not be authorised. - f.
+An unacceptable risk for toddlers crawling on surfaces cleaned with the biocidal product is identified.
+If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures, e.g. labels, and where provided, safety data sheets, should indicate that the products shall be restricted to areas not accessible to toddlers, or by other means, these uses should not be authorised. - g.
+An unacceptable risk for the environment when considering article/equipment disinfection or surface disinfection, except small surface disinfection in institutional areas using ready to use applications is identified.
+If the risk cannot be reduced to an acceptable level by appropriate risk mitigation measures or by other means, these uses should not be authorised. - h.
+An assessment of the risk in food and feed areas may be required at product authorisation where use of the product may lead to contamination of food and feeding stuffs.